The Great Debate Between Xbox One vs PS4: Which is Better?

 One of the greatest features that the Xbox One S, Xbox One X, and the PS4 Pro have in common is displaying 4K quality videos, though they do so in a different manner.
 All you need is to set your console resolution to 4K UHD and all the output from movies to games will be displayed in 4K resolution.

 The Xbox One S and the Xbox One X are the very first consoles equipped with an Ultra-HD Blu-ray player.
 So if you want 4K DVD movies to watch at home, you know which consoles to get.
-Just keep in mind that you need a 4K TV or one of the best console gaming monitors to experience quality 4K resolution.
+Just keep in mind that you need a 4K TV or 4K Monitor or one of the best console gaming monitors to experience quality 4K resolution.

 Moreover, if you have one of the best gaming monitors for PC, chances are you can also use this to play on either of these consoles as long as the input and output ports are compatible.